ripjar/List-of-Dirty-Naughty-Obscene-and-Otherwise-Bad-Words/README.md

 | [Thai](th)       | th   |
 | [Turkish](tr)    | tr   |

+## Building

+You may use grunt to build a list of bad words into a `JavaScript` file.

+    # compile naughty words for English, Italian and German
+    grunt compile --languages=en,it,de

+Output is found in `dist/badwords.js`.

+## References

 See also the [list of projects, documents, and organizations](USERS.md) that use these lists.

 © 2012–2015 Shutterstock, Inc.